ericsink/SQLitePCL.raw/README.md

 - Windows Phone 8 (with limitations)
 - Windows Phone 8.1 Silverlight (with limitations)

-(WatchOS is on the way, but not there yet.)
+(I have received a pull request for WatchOS support, but it's not merged yet.)

+These packages should be fully compatible with NuGet 2.x or 3.x, either packages.config or project.json.

 # New package names for release 1.0